petrcernyy/iot-sensors/README.md

-# IoT Temperature Monitoring System
+# IoT Temperature and humidity Monitoring System

-This project consists of an IoT system for monitoring temperature using ESP32 and Raspberry Pi.
+This project consists of an IoT system for monitoring temperature and humidity using ESP32 and Raspberry Pi.
 The project includes:

-- **ESP32 Firmware**: A firmware to gather temperature data and send it via MQTT.
+- **ESP32 Firmware**: A firmware to gather temperature and humidity data and send it via MQTT.
 - **Node.js Web Application**: A backend and frontend web application to visualize data and control settings.
 - **Yocto Layer**: Custom Yocto layer to compile a distribution for the Raspberry Pi.
-- **Qt Application**: A graphical interface running on Raspberry Pi, providing real-time temperature display.
+- **Qt Application**: A graphical interface running on Raspberry Pi, providing real-time temperature and humidity display.

-The ESP32 measures the temperature and communicates over MQTT with the Raspberry Pi, which acts as a server.
+The ESP32 measures the temperature and humidity and communicates over MQTT with the Raspberry Pi, which acts as a server.
 The Raspberry Pi also hosts the Node.js web application and tunnels its localhost to allow remote access.

 ### Components